dev-javascript/react-custom-search-list/README.md

 - Flexible style

+- Lightweight

 ## Installation

-> $ npm install react-custom-search-list --save
+> $ npm install react-custom-search-list @popperjs/core --save

 or

-> $ yarn add react-custom-search-list
+> $ yarn add react-custom-search-list @popperjs/core

 If you need to directly include script in your html, use the following links :